Transgender athlete ban challenged in Utah lawsuit - NewsBreak

 Transgender athlete ban challenged in Utah lawsuit

-A ban on transgender athletes playing on girls’ sports teams is being challenged in court in Utah , one of more than a dozen states that have passed similar bans throughout the last two years.
+SALT LAKE CITY (AP) — A ban on transgender athletes playing on girls’ sports teams is being challenged in court in Utah, one of more than a dozen states that have passed similar bans throughout the last two years.

 Two anonymous families who sued Tuesday said the ban wrongly keeps their children from playing the sports they love with their friends.